shmool/nggirls-hackalearn-aae16/src/pages/index.md

-          Shortly after applying to HackaLearn we will inform you whether you have the necessary skills to attend.
+          Shortly after applying to HackaLearn we will inform you whether you have the necessary prerequisites to attend.
 We may suggest other learning programs or, if you seem to have enough experience, invite you as a mentor.
         content_align: left
       - title: The Challenge
         title_align: left